 History was the past…till it guided me to the future of leadership

 Let’s be honest – when was the last time you, as a leader of your organization, pondered over your company’s history?
 Possibly when it was time for an anniversary?
-Did you then you focus on dressing up the milestones and achievements, and lacing it with a lot of ‘feel-good’ adjectives to evoke pride for your employees?

 And so I hit the pause button and did a deep-dive into Vakils’ past.
 I came up with some incredible memories of generations of people who truly envisioned and shaped the organization, pioneered many firsts, and built an incredible culture, values and behaviors.
 And, in the process, I have reinforced a simple but vital truth – my renewed understanding of our past totally energized me for the future I am planning to shape.

 The Vakils journey started out in 1926 – with two treadle mills and an Indian businessman named Mr. Vakil.
 The current Vakil & Sons was incorporated in 1946.
 My grandfather, Kantilal Mehta bought a controlling interest in Vakil & Sons in 1949.
 In 1950, he relinquished his position as Managing Director to his younger brother and my grand uncle, Mr. G U Mehta.
 During his tenue as Managing Director of Vakil & Sons from 1950 to 1985, he was instrumental in introducing greeting cards, and played a pivotal role in promoting Indian art and handmade paper.
 This has ever since remained our historical signature – of which I feel proud to be an inextricable part by association.